 Oyster Dome is another very good, lesser known hike.
 The payoff is excellent with a clearing at the top that allows you to relax and enjoy a beautiful view of north Puget Sound (pictures above).
 The hike is not overly strenuous.
 However, there are definitely a few, very steep inclines that made me huff and puff.
 It is a very good exercise.
 The paths are also well maintained.
 I slightly rolled my ankle but it was due to a wrong step rather than an issue with the road.
 I would have avoided it completely if I were wearing hiking shoes rather than running shoes.
 The trailhead is on the milepost 10 marker on Chuckanut Drive, which is off of exit 231 on I-5.
 It takes a little over an hour to drive north to the beginning of the trailhead from Seattle.
 You will park right on the side of the road.
 In addition, you will need the related annual or daily pass to park.
 When we arrived at the beginning of the trailhead, we saw a sign in a car that read “Oyster Dome or Bust” from a bachelorette party.
 My friends and I had the same mission statement.
 There was no bust.

 Coffee is a word that is synonymous with Seattle.
 However, there are a lot of coffee shops in Seattle that are pretenders and living off the reputation of Seattle.
 Starbucks is exhibit A of a coffee shop, originating from Seattle, which sells overpriced and mediocre coffee.
 Of course, it has built a global empire off of brand recognition rather than substance.
-Unfortunately, I fell victim of assuming the coffee in Seattle must be awesome everywhere in the city and foolishly relied on Yelp ratings to select a couple of coffee shops to try.
-The first shop I tried was Drip City Coffee Co.
-Although it is 5 star rated, the coffee is terrible.
-The milk is slopped on the top of the coffee.
-It is something I expect from Starbucks instead of a 5 star rated coffee shop.
-I only drank half of my drink before I had to throw it out.
-I tried another coffee shop that I did not like before I gave up on finding good coffee in Seattle.
-I should have consulted my coffee guru before I explored Seattle.
-He is a coffee connoisseur and has never let me down when it comes to recommendations.
-Although I did not have time to try the recommendations that he subsequently sent me, I am confident the following places are excellent if you want to try coffee in Seattle: Espresso Vivace, Victrola, Milstead, and Seattle Coffee Works.
+Unfortunately, I fell victim of assuming the coffee in Seattle must be awesome everywhere in the city and foolishly relied on Yelp ratings to select a couple of coffee shops to try in my first trip to Seattle in 2014.
+I found redemption in 2018 when I returned with a list from my friend who is a coffee fanatic.

 The airport is south of Seattle in Seatac.
 With traffic, it is approximately 40 minutes from Seattle.
 It is a solid, small airport.
 I took a Red Eye flight back home and I was able to get through security quickly.
 While the food is obviously not as good as it is in the city, it is still very good.
 I ate at Ivar’s Fish Bar and the clam chowder in a bread bowl is solid.
 Like a lot of airports, I needed to take a shuttle to my rental car location but the ride is very quick.
 You can also take the Link Light Rail from the airport to downtown Seattle.
 The end point is by Pike’s Place.